 Ring provides customers with a wide range of security cameras, from video doorbells to indoor and outdoor cameras that are equipped with HD video, night vision, two-way talk options, and wide-angle viewing.
 In comparison, Cove only provides one security camera, the YI Indoor Camera, which is a good option for users that only want to monitor inside their home.
 Since Ring offers a wide selection for customers to choose from they win this round.

 Ring provides a large selection of security equipment for customers to choose from, including a touchscreen panel and motion detectors, smart lighting, solar panels, and video doorbells.
 Packages are pre-built to help customers get the best all-around security for their home.
 Cove offers a smaller range of equipment and no pre-built packages.
 Instead, customers choose their own equipment setup by selecting from several burglary detection options, from door, motion and window sensors to smoke, carbon dioxide and window break detectors.
 Since Ring offers a variety of security devices and pre-built packages to customize they win this round.

 In addition to not requiring customers to enter into a contract, both Ring and Cove also offer excellent free trial periods in which to test out their equipment.
 Ring provides a 30-day free trial, but Cove takes this category as it allows new customers to try its services for up to 60 days.
 Because Cove has a longer trial period they win this round.

-Both Ring and Cove offer optional 24/7 professional monitoring to their customers.
-However, Cove’s InstaText service claims to enable its customers to notify and respond to issues 10 times faster than other providers, so it takes this category.
+While Ring makes professional monitoring an option, Cove requires professional monitoring for its security system., Cove’s InstaText service claims to enable its customers to notify and respond to issues 10 times faster than other providers, so it takes this category.

 Both of these providers require customers to install their own equipment.
 However, Cove takes the edge here as its equipment is pre-configured and comes with setup instructions that it helps customers complete installation in as little as 30 minutes and makes it easier for the customer.